-Academic Year 2021-22: 9 pupils Reviewed July 2022
+Academic Year 2021-22: 11 pupils

 Measure Details How did you spend your service pupil premium allocation last academic year? a.
-Tutor mentorsb.
-ELSA (Emotional support)c.
-Music Tuitiond.
+Tutor mentors b.
+ELSA (Emotional support) c.
+Music Tuition d.
 Enrichment opportunities What was the impact of that spending on service pupil premium eligible pupils?
 The service pupil premium spend was allocated according to pupil need. a.
 Children who were assigned a known tutor mentor benefitted from the 1:1 relationship and having a 'champion' within school, as well as tutoring to fill specific identified gaps in learning which led to at least expected progress across the core areas but could also support with wellbeing by keeping an eye on how the children are feeling and readiness to learn b.
-ELSA had a positive impact on children's mental wellbeing and ability to be ready to learn and developing their chance to talk about their emotions and feelings especially when parents posted away.
-Access to our new ELSA led Cosy Cabin during lunchtimes benefitted these pupils. c.
+ELSA had a positive impact on children's mental wellbeing and ability to be ready to learn and developing their chance to talk about their emotions and feelings especially when parents posted away c.
 Music tuition broadened opportunities for our service children